 - Book (of importance) (My abbreviation: "Bk" or "书")

-Now that I am a professor I sometimes also write "Discuss" (my abbreviation: "Đ") for something to be discussed in class, or even "Exam" (secret symbol).
+Now that I am a professor and sometimes need to moderate seminar discussions, I sometimes also write "Discuss" (my abbreviation: "Đ") for something to be discussed in class, or even "Exam" (secret symbol).

 - When an author enumerates things ("There are three reasons to love calcium: first …"), I usually put little numbers in the margin (➀ ➁ ➂).